titon/toolkit/docs/en/components/grid.md

 #### Size Chart ####

 Extra small is designed for mobile devices with low resolution screens.
 Small is designed for mobile devices in portrait mode.
-Medium is designed for mobile devices in landscape mode, tablets in portrait mode and small screened desktops and laptops.
+Medium is designed for mobile devices in landscape mode, tablets in portrait mode, and small screened desktops and laptops.
 Large is designed for mobile/tablets in landscape mode and wide screen desktops, laptops, and displays.

 <table class="table is-striped data-table">
     <thead>